• Eleanor Platt

 69.75mm.
 Bronze.
 Uncirculated.

-In preparation for the negociations, MACO commissioned the distinguished sculptor to design and model a medal with the traditional second term portraits of Nixon and Agnew.
-After the contract was awarded to the Franklin Mint, MACO officials attampted to salvage something for their efforts.
-They took the Platt model, removed the portrait of Agnew, and reduced the portrait to a die.
-Then then struck a small, but unknown quantity of medals combining this die with that used on the 1969 official medal.
-An attempt was made to market the medal to the White House as a presentation piece, with a more appropriate reverse to be made later to the pleasure of the president.
+In preparation for the initial 1973 negociations, MACO commissioned Eleanor to design and model a medal with the traditional second term portraits of Nixon and Agnew.
+After the contract was awarded instead to the Franklin Mint, MACO officials attempted to salvage something for their efforts.
+They took Eleanor's model, removed the portrait of Agnew, and reduced the portrait to a die.
+They then struck a small, but unknown quantity of medals combining this die with the reverse (sculpted by Ralph Manconi) used on the 1969 official medal.
+An attempt was made to market the medal to the White House as a presentation piece (something President Nixon could give as momentos), with a more appropriate reverse to be made later by Eleanor to the pleasure of the President.
 This effort failed, and is considered to be one of the most interesting stories in inagural medal history.

 Section image